-Each academic department has a library liaison, a librarian who works with you to provide the materials and peronsal services specific to your work at the College.
+Each faculty member has a library liaison, a librarian who works with you to provide the materials and peronsal services specific to your work at the College.

 We can assist you with: